May 12 to june 9 2026

 Currently, Taryn serves as Chair and Associate Professor at LMU, continuing to share her passion for movement and mindful living with students around the globe.

 Patricia Pinto is the Co-Founder of Lila Flow Yoga Programs and Love Surf Yoga Retreats.
 She has taught thousands of Yoga and Pilates classes and led more than 50 yoga retreats and Yoga and Pilates Mat trainings worldwide.
-With an interest in alternative therapies since 2001, her trainings include those in the traditions of Ashtanga, Vinyasa Power, Meditation, Mindfulness, Shamanic Healing, Reiki, Yin, Mobility, Pilates Mat, Pilates Apparatus, Neuroscience, Therapeutics, EMDR Therapies, Kundalini, Thai massage and so much more.
+With an interest in alternative therapies since 2001, her trainings include those in the traditions of Ashtanga, Vinyasa, Power, Meditation, Mindfulness, Shamanic Healing, Reiki, Yin, Mobility, Pilates Mat, Pilates Apparatus, Neuroscience, Therapeutics, EMDR Therapies, Kundalini, Barre, Sculpt, Thai massage and so much more.
 Her extensive knowledge and casual demeanor is what makes Patricia so accessible; she is a seasoned professional yet approachable and friendly.
 She currently teaches Mindfulness and Meditation for the United Nations, University of Miami, Core by Hyperice, Teacher Trainings around the world and locally in Miami and New York City.